TheBoxyBear/charttools/docs/FileFormats/chart.md

 `<Position> = N <Type> <Length>`

-`Type` is the type of note/modifier that this object represents.
+`Type` is the type number of the note/modifier that this object represents.

-`Length` is the length of a note.
+`Length` is the length of a note in positional ticks.
 This value doesn't do anything for modifiers.

 As with tempo anchors, modifiers are applied to notes but are listed as separate objects.
 A modifier applies to all notes in the same position, so different notes of the same position cannot have different modifiers unless the modifier specifically targets a single color/type.